wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 == Example of setting a discount ==

-Below is an example with three discount lines.
+Below is an example of setting a multiple discount for some product with three discount lines.

 Example: